What does a Public Information Officer do?

 Responsibilities:

-- Develop and implement communication strategies to effectively convey the organization's message to the public and media.
+- Develop and implement communication strategies to effectively convey the organization's message to the public.

 - Prepare and distribute press releases, media advisories, and other communication materials.